kalyan-ch/prep-for-interview-epi/README.md

 ## Hash Tables

-- [ ] 12.1 test for palindromic permutations
+- [x] 12.1 Test for palindromic permutations
-- [ ] 12.2 Is an anonymous letter constructible?
+- [x] 12.2 Is an anonymous letter constructible?
-- [ ] 12.3 implement ISBN cache
+- [x] 12.3 implement ISBN cache
 - [ ] 12.4 Compute LCA optimizing for close ancestors
-- [ ] 12.5 Find nearest repeated enties in an array
+- [x] 12.5 Find the nearest repeated entries in an array
-- [ ] 12.6 Find smallest subarray containing all values
+- [ ] 12.6 Find smallest sub-array containing all values
-- [ ] 12.9 Find the length of longest contained interval
+- [ ] 12.9 Find the length of the longest contained interval

 ## Sorting